Matrixx-Devices/Matrixx-Devices.github.io/mi/alioth.md

 title: POCO F3/K40/Mi 11X (alioth/aliothin)
 description: Brought to you by Roxor-007
 ---

+<b>Changelog 13 Feb 2024:</b>
+- Fixed leica where photos wont get saved
+- Fixed leica where portrait mode wasn't working
+- Switch to Infinir kernel (Idk temporary or permanent lets see how it goes)

 <b>Changelog 11 Feb 2024:</b>
 - Upstreamed to latest 10.3.0 Matrixx source
 - Upstreamed to latest n0kernel sources